 ACAS Code of Practice on Discipline and Grievance, para 31

-ACAS has also produced a non-statutory guide – Discipline and grievances at work: the ACAS guide (link to acas.org.uk) – which supplements the Code.
-Tribunals are not required to pay regard to this guide (nor to the ‘Foreward’ of the Code itself), but it is expected that they will do so.
+ACAS has also produced general guidance – Disciplinary and grievances procedures (acas.org.uk) – which supplements the Code.
+Tribunals are not required to pay regard to this guide (nor to the ‘Foreward’ of the Code itself), though may do so.

 Scope of the rule on adjustment of compensation.